shizmob/smol/README.md

   -l LIB, --library LIB
                         libraries to link against
   -L DIR, --libdir DIR  directories to search libraries in -s, --hash16          Use 16-bit (BSD2) hashes instead of 32-bit djb2 hashes.
 Implies -fuse-dnload-loader.
+Only
-Only usable for 32-bit output.
+                        usable for 32-bit output.
   -c, --crc32c          Use Intel's crc32 intrinsic for hashing.
 Implies -fuse-dnload-loader.
-Conflicts with `--hash16'.
+Conflicts with
+                        `--hash16'.
   -n, --nx              Use NX (i.e. don't use RWE pages).
-Costs the size of one phdr, plus some extra bytes on i386.
+Costs the size of one phdr, plus some extra bytes on
+                        i386.
-  -d, --det             Make the order of imports deterministic (default: just use whatever binutils throws at us) -fno-use-interp       Don't include a program interpreter header (PT_INTERP).
-If not enabled, ld.so has to be invoked manually by the end user.
+  -d, --det             Make the order of imports deterministic (default: just use whatever binutils throws at us) -g, --debug           Pass `-g' to the C compiler, assembler and linker.
+Only useful when `--debugout' is
+                        specified.
+  -fuse-interp          [Default ON] Include a program interpreter header (PT_INTERP).
+If not enabled, ld.so has to
+                        be invoked manually by the end user.
+Disable with `-fno-use-interp'.
-  -fno-align-stack      Don't align the stack before running user code (_start).
-If not enabled, this has to be done manually.
-Frees 1 byte.
+  -falign-stack         [Default ON] Align the stack before running user code (_start).
+If not enabled, this has to
+                        be done manually.
+Costs 1 byte.
+Disable with `-fno-align-stack'.
+  -fskip-zero-value     [Default: ON if `-fuse-dnload-loader' supplied, OFF otherwise] Skip an ELF symbol with a
+                        zero address (a weak symbol) when parsing libraries at runtime.
+Try enabling this if you're experiencing sudden breakage.
+However, many libraries don't use weak symbols, so this doesn't often pose a problem.
+Costs ~5 bytes.Disable with `-fno-skip-zero-value'.
+  -fifunc-support       [Default ON] Support linking to IFUNCs.
+Probably needed on x86_64, but costs ~16 bytes.
+                        Ignored on platforms without IFUNC support.
+Disable with `-fno-fifunc-support'.
+  -fuse-dnload-loader   Use a dnload-style loader for resolving symbols, which doesn't depend on
+                        nonstandard/undocumented ELF and ld.so features, but is slightly larger.
+If not enabled, a smaller custom loader is used which assumes glibc. `-fskip-zero-value' defaults to ON if this flag is supplied.
   -fuse-nx              Don't use one big RWE segment, but use separate RW and RE ones.
-Use this to keep strict kernels (PaX/grsec) happy.
+Use this to keep strict
+                        kernels (PaX/grsec) happy.
 Costs at least the size of one program header entry.
-  -fuse-dnload-loader   Use a dnload-style loader for resolving symbols, which doesn't depend on nonstandard/undocumented ELF and ld.so features, but is slightly larger.
-If not enabled, a smaller custom loader is used which assumes
-                        glibc.
-  -fno-skip-zero-value  Don't skip an ELF symbol with a zero address (a weak symbol) when parsing libraries at runtime.
-Try enabling this if you're experiencing sudden breakage.
-However, many libraries don't use weak symbols, so this
-                        doesn't often pose a problem.
-Frees ~5 bytes.
-  -fuse-dt-debug        Use the DT_DEBUG Dyn header to access the link_map, which doesn't depend on nonstandard/undocumented ELF and ld.so features.
-If not enabled, the link_map is accessed using data leaked to the entrypoint by ld.so,
-                        which assumes glibc.
+  -fuse-dt-debug        Use the DT_DEBUG Dyn header to access the link_map, which doesn't depend on
+                        nonstandard/undocumented ELF and ld.so features.
+If not enabled, the link_map is accessed using data leaked to the entrypoint by ld.so, which assumes glibc.
 Costs ~10 bytes.
-  -fuse-dl-fini         Pass _dl_fini to the user entrypoint, which should be done to properly comply with all standards, but is very often not needed at all.
+  -fuse-dl-fini         Pass _dl_fini to the user entrypoint, which should be done to properly comply with all
+                        standards, but is very often not needed at all.
 Costs 2 bytes.
   -fskip-entries        Skip the first two entries in the link map (resp. ld.so and the vDSO).
-Speeds up symbol resolving, but costs ~5 bytes.
+Speeds up symbol
+                        resolving, but costs ~5 bytes.
-  -fno-start-arg        Don't pass a pointer to argc/argv/envp to the entrypoint using the standard calling convention.
-This means you need to read these yourself in assembly if you want to use them! (envp is a preprequisite for X11,
+  -fno-start-arg        Don't pass a pointer to argc/argv/envp to the entrypoint using the standard calling
+                        convention.
+This means you need to read these yourself in assembly if you want to use them!
-                        because it needs $DISPLAY.)
+                        (envp is a preprequisite for X11, because it needs $DISPLAY.)
 Frees 3 bytes.
   -funsafe-dynamic      Don't end the ELF Dyn table with a DT_NULL entry.
-This might cause ld.so to interpret the entire binary as the Dyn table, so only enable this if you're sure this won't break things!
+This might cause ld.so to interpret the
+                        entire binary as the Dyn table, so only enable this if you're sure this won't break things!
-  -fno-ifunc-support    Support linking to IFUNCs.
-Probably needed on x86_64, but costs ~16 bytes.
-Ignored on platforms without IFUNC support.
   -fifunc-strict-cconv  On i386, if -fifunc-support is specified, strictly follow the calling convention rules.
                         Probably not needed, but you never know.
   --nasm NASM           which nasm binary to use
   --cc CC               which cc binary to use (MUST BE GCC!)
   --readelf READELF     which readelf binary to use